 An 18” belt is wide enough for most people to run on as long as you’re not exceptionally large.
 Running can still be a little tight though.
 18” is wide enough to walk on for virtually anyone.

-The majority of treadmills for home and commercial use has a 20” wide belt.
+The majority of treadmills for home and commercial use have a 20” wide belt.
 That’s because it’s wide enough for the vast majority of the population to walk and run on.
 It’s a comfortable width for almost anyone to do whatever they want to do without making the treadmill too big.

 22” is wider than most people need although it’s nice to have the extra space if you can fit it in your home gym.
 However, some people are wider than the average so if that’s you, 22” could be necessary.
 However, it is getting into the range where it’s unnecessary for most people and makes the treadmill pretty large.